aselshall/ai/README.md

 This course is designed for students in civil and environmental engineering and construction management, with consideration that some students may not have a strong programming background.
 The course builds foundational programming literacy, introduces AI-assisted coding, and progresses through core machine learning, deep learning, and generative AI concepts, concluding with a domain-specific independent study.

-### Module 0: Introduction – 1 Week
+#### Module 0: Introduction – 1 Week

 Learning objectives: Describe the role and applications of AI in engineering practice

-- 0.1 Introduction to AI in Engineering (Homework 1)
+- 0.1 Introduction to AI in Engineering
   - Overview of course structure, expectations, and tools
   - Introduction to artificial intelligence, machine learning, and generative AI in engineering
   - Examples of AI applications in civil, environmental, and construction management fields
+  - Homework 1 – Introduction to AI in Engineering

-### Module 1: Start Coding – 2 Weeks
+#### Module 1: Start Coding – 2 Weeks

 Learning objectives: Install and use Python and JupyterLab

-- 1.1 Installing and Using Python and JupyterLab (Homework 2)
+- 1.1 Installing and Using Python and JupyterLab
   - Setting up Python and JupyterLab environments
   - Navigating notebooks and running basic scripts
   - Writing and documenting code using markdown and comments
+  - Homework 2 – Setting Up Python and JupyterLab

-- 1.2 Review of Programming Fundamentals (Homework 3)
+- 1.2 Review of Programming Fundamentals
   - Variables, data types, operators, and control structures
   - Lists, dictionaries, and loops in Python
   - Functions, importing libraries, and working with data files
+  - Homework 3 – Fundamentals of Python Programming

-### Module 2: Coding with AI – 2 Weeks
+#### Module 2: Coding with AI – 2 Weeks

 Learning objectives: Use AI coding assistants and prompt engineering to enhance programming efficiency

-- 2.1 AI Coding Assistants (Homework 4)
+- 2.1 AI Coding Assistants
   - Introduction to AI-assisted coding tools (e.g., ChatGPT, Gemini, Copilot)
   - Writing, debugging, and explaining code with AI assistance
   - Integrating AI assistants into Jupyter (or VS Code)
+  - Homework 4 – Using AI Coding Assistants for Programming Tasks

-- 2.2 Prompt Engineering (Homework 5)
+- 2.2 Prompt Engineering
   - Fundamentals of effective prompting
       - Crafting structured and context-aware prompts for coding tasks
       - Iterative refinement and critical evaluation of AI-generated code
     - Engineering applications: Exploratory data analysis of a survey results
+    - Homework 5 – Prompt Engineering for Exploratory Data Analysis

-### Module 3: Supervised Learning – 3 Weeks
+#### Module 3: Supervised Learning – 3 Weeks

 Learning objectives: Apply supervised learning methods including regression and classification in engineering problems

-- 3.1 Regression (Homework 6)
+- 3.1 Regression
-  - Linear and non-linear regression concepts
+  - Linear regression, multiple linear regression, ridge and lasso regression
   - Model fitting, evaluation metrics, and visualization
   - Engineering applications of regression (e.g., groundwater flux estimation or cost estimation)
+  - Homework 6 – Regression Modeling in Engineering Applications

-- 3.2 Modeling Considerations (Homework 7)
+- 3.2 Modeling Considerations
   - Overfitting, underfitting, and model validation
   - Feature scaling, selection, and cross-validation techniques
   - Interpreting and communicating model results
+  - Homework 7 – Model Validation and Performance Evaluation

-- 3.3 Classification (Homework 8)
+- 3.3 Classification
-  - Classification algorithms (k-NN, decision trees, logistic regression)
+  - Classification algorithms (k-NN, decision trees, random forest)
   - Performance evaluation (confusion matrix, accuracy, precision, recall)
   - Engineering applications of classification (e.g., red tide weekly forecast or quality control)
+  - Homework 8 – Classification Techniques for Engineering Problems

-### Module 4: Unsupervised Learning – 1 Week
+#### Module 4: Unsupervised Learning – 1 Week

 Learning objectives: Apply clustering and pattern recognition methods to discover structure in data

-- 4.1 Clustering (Homework 9)
+- 4.1 Clustering
-  - Introduction to unsupervised learning (Homework 9)
+  - Introduction to unsupervised learning
   - k-means, hierarchical, and DBSCAN clustering methods
   - Engineering applications of clustering (e.g., clustering of water quality data or anomaly detection)
+  - Homework 9 – Clustering and Pattern Discovery in Environmental Data

-### Module 5: Neural Networks – 2 Weeks
+#### Module 5: Neural Networks – 2 Weeks

 Learning objectives: Explain neural network architectures and apply deep learning techniques to engineering applications

-- 5.1 Architectures of Neural Networks (Homework 10)
+- 5.1 Architectures of Neural Networks
   - Structure and components of neural networks
   - Activation functions, forward and backward propagation
   - Building simple neural networks in Python
+  - Homework 10 – Building and Training Simple Neural Networks

-- 5.2 Deep Learning (Homework 11)
+- 5.2 Deep Learning
   - Introduction to deep learning frameworks (TensorFlow, PyTorch)
   - Training, testing, and optimizing deep models
   - Engineering applications of deep learning (e.g., image-based inspection or sensor data analysis)
+  - Homework 11 – Deep Learning Applications in Engineering Analysis

-### Module 6: Generative AI – 2 Weeks
+#### Module 6: Generative AI – 2 Weeks

 Learning objectives: Use generative AI to access and build upon specialized knowledge responsibly

-- 6.1 Introduction and Foundations (Homework 12)
+- 6.1 Introduction and Foundations
   - Overview of generative AI models (LLMs, GANs, VAEs)
   - Text, image, and data generation techniques
   - Using APIs and AI platforms for generative tasks
+  - Homework 12 – Exploring Generative AI Models and Tools

-- 6.2 Applications and Evaluation (Homework 13)
+- 6.2 Applications and Evaluation
   - Applying generative AI for engineering documentation, design, and analysis
   - Evaluating generated content for accuracy and bias
   - Maintaining oversight and ethical use of generative tools
+  - Homework 13 – Applying and Evaluating Generative AI in Engineering

-### Module 7: Responsible AI – 1 Week
+#### Module 7: Responsible AI – 1 Week

-Learning objectives: Evaluate ethical, professional, and societal considerations in AI use (2 contact hours)
+Learning objectives: Evaluate ethical, professional, and societal considerations in AI use

-- 7.1 Ethical and Critical Collaboration with AI:
+- 7.1 Ethical and Critical Collaboration with AI (Homework 14)
-  - Principles of responsible AI (Homework 14)
+  - Principles of responsible AI
   - Bias, transparency, and accountability in AI systems
   - Ethical use of generative AI in engineering workflows
+  - Homework 14 – Responsible and Ethical Use of AI

-### Module 8: Domain-Specific AI – 2 Weeks
+#### Module 8: Domain-Specific AI – 2 Weeks

 Learning objectives: Apply AI tools to a domain-specific engineering problem and communicate findings effectively